tranduyhung/grav-skeleton-x-corporation/pages/04.contact/thank-you/default.md

 title: 'Thank you!'
 ---

-Thank you for contacting us!
-We will reply your message as soon as possible!
+**Thank you for contacting us!** We will reply to your message as soon as possible!